Cast: Norman Reedus, Deborah Harry, Elina Löwensohn, Peter Appel, Holter Graham, Adrien Brody, Jerry Adler, Issac Hayes, Clark Gregg

 The main character, Harry Odum (played by Norman Reedus of The Walking Dead and Boondock Saints), is under the ever-watchful eye of his clearly troubled mother (Deborah Harry of Blondie).
 Mother controls everything in Harry’s life, including his use of electricity and his bath time.
 She’s also caused him to be quite repressed and confused sexually… to put it mildly.

 Harry’s friend Arnie Finklestein (Adrien Brody) is basically an American version of the character Ali G. (this is before Ali G. was a thing, though).
-Arnie is a wannabe urban gangster homeboy, who’s really a skittish teenage drug addict from the suburbs.
-He strikes you as someone who used to be an honor student, before drugs and before trying to be a tough guy.
-Actually, Arnie quite reminds me of a guy I dated briefly in college (not really in looks – other than the facial hair – but in clothing style, mannerisms and way of speaking).
+Arnie is a wannabe urban gangster, who’s really a skittish teenage drug addict from the suburbs.
+He strikes you as someone who used to be an honor student, before drugs, and before trying to be a tough guy.
+Actually, Arnie quite reminds me of a guy I dated briefly in college (not really in looks – but in clothing style, mannerisms and way of speaking).

 Arnie takes Harry along on a job he was assigned by the Jewish mob.
 While watching Arnie work over a man who owes his boss money, Harry becomes very excited (perhaps sexually, based on the imagery we’re shown) and feels drawn to beat on the man himself.
 Harry takes it to a level much higher than Arnie was intending to go.
 This scares Arnie, but seems to leave Harry with a feeling of satisfaction.